awsdocs/amazon-redshift-developer-guide/doc_source/c_high_level_system_architecture.md

 The number of slices per node is determined by the node size of the cluster\.
 For more information about the number of slices for each node size, go to [About clusters and nodes](https://docs.aws.amazon.com/redshift/latest/mgmt/working-with-clusters.html#rs-about-clusters-and-nodes) in the *Amazon Redshift Cluster Management Guide*\.

 When you create a table, you can optionally specify one column as the distribution key\.
 When the table is loaded with data, the rows are distributed to the node slices according to the distribution key that is defined for a table\.
-Choosing a good distribution key enables Amazon Redshift to use parallel processing to load data and execute queries efficiently\.
+Choosing a good distribution key enables Amazon Redshift to use parallel processing to load data and run queries efficiently\.
 For information about choosing a distribution key, see [Choose the best distribution style](c_best-practices-best-dist-key.md)\.

  **Internal network**